noodldocs/noodldocs.github.io/nodes/visual/text-input.md

 The color of the text.

 **Background Color**
-The background color of the text input.
+The background color of the Text Input.

 **Border Color**
-The color of the border around the text input.
+The color of the border around the Text Input node.
 Only valid if _Border Width_ is more than 0.

 **Border Width**
-The width of the border around the text input.
+The width of the border around the Text Input.

 **Opacity**
-The opacity of the text input, 0 means completely translucent (i.e. invisible) and 1 completely opaque.
+The opacity of the node.
+0 is completely transparent and invisible.
+1 is completely solid and opaque.

+**Visible**
+Toggle the visibility of this node on and off.

+**zIndex**
+The depth index for this node, this can be any number.

 ### Placement

 **Pos X**
-The X position of this element either relative to it's parent top left corner or relative to it's layouted position depending on the _Position_ property.
-Can be specified in pixels or as a percentage of it's parents width.
+The X position of this node.
+Either relative to its parent's top left corner or relative to its layouted position depending on the _Position_ property.
+Can be specified in pixels or as a percentage of its parents width.

 **Pos Y**
-The Y position of this element either relative to it's parent top left corner or relative to it's layouted position depending on the _Position_ property.
-Can be specified in pixels or as a percentage of it's parents height.
+The Y position of this node.
+Either relative to its parent's top left corner or relative to its layouted position depending on the _Position_ property.
+Can be specified in pixels or as a percentage of its parents height.

 **Rotation**
 The rotation in degrees.

 **Scale**
-Specified scaling of this element, a value of 0 scales the element down completely it will no longer be visible, a value of 1 will give it the original size, and a value of 2 will double the size etc.
+Specifies scaling of this node.
+A value of 0 scales the node down completely so that it is no longer be visible.
+A value of 1 gives it the original size, and a value of 2 doubles the size and so on.

 **Transform Origin X**
-Specifes the X position within this element that will be the center for rotation and scale.
-By default it is the center of the object (e.g. 50%) but you can specify an arbitrary value in either percentage of the element width or a explicitly in pixels.
+Specifes the X position, within this node, that will be the center for rotation and scale.
+By default it is the center of the node (i.e. 50%) but you can specify an arbitrary value in either percentage of the node's width or explicitly in pixels.

 **Transform Origin Y**
-Specifes the Y position within this element that will be the center for rotation and scale.
-By default it is the center of the object (e.g. 50%) but you can specify an arbitrary value in either percentage of the element height or a explicitly in pixels.
+Specifes the Y position, within this node, that will be the center for rotation and scale.
+By default it is the center of the node (i.e. 50%) but you can specify an arbitrary value in either percentage of the node's height or explicitly in pixels.

-### Style

-**Opacity**
-The opacity of the element, 0 will be completely translucent and this not visible, 1 will be completely solid.

-**Background Color**
-Specifies the background color for this group.

-**Border Radius**
-Specifies the border radius if the group are set to have a border.

-**Border Style**
-Specifies whether the group should have a border and what it should look like.

-* _None_ - No border.
-* _Solid_ - Solid border.
-* _Dotted_ - Dotted border.
-* _Dashed_ - Dashed border.

-**Border Width**
-The width of the border, if this group is set to have a border.

-**Border Color**
-The color of the border, if this group is set to have a border.

-## Box Shadow

-**Shadow Enabled**
-Enables and disables shadow below this group.

-**Offset X**
-The horizontal offset of the shadow.
-A positive value puts the shadow on the right side of the box, a negative value puts the shadow on the left side of the box.

-**Offset Y**
-The vertical offset of the shadow.
-A positive value puts the shadow below the box, a negative value puts the shadow above the box.

-**Blur Radius**
-The blur radius.
-The higher the number, the more blurred the shadow will be.

-**Spread Radius**
-The spread radius.
-A positive value increases the size of the shadow, a negative value decreases the size of the shadow.

-**Inset**
-Changes the shadow from an outer shadow (outset) to an inner shadow.

-**Shadow Color**
-The color of the shadow.

 ### Advanced

 **CSS Style**
-Here you can add custom CSS styles that will be added to this element.
+Here you can add custom CSS styles that will be added to this node.
 The styles are specified in camel case, so _background-color_ in CSS will be specified as _backgroundColor_.

 </div>

 <div class = "node-outputs">

 ## Outputs

 ### Other

 **Child Index**
 The place this node has in relation to its parent.
-E.g. if a *Group* have three children, then the first child will have *Child Index* 0, the second child will have *Child Index* 1, and so on.
+E.g. if a _Group_ has three children, then the first child will have _Child Index_ 0, the second child will have _Child Index_ 1, and so on.

 **This**
 A reference to this node.
-Used in custom *Javascript* nodes and more.
+Used in custom _Javascript_ nodes and more.

 ### Bounding Box

 **Screen Position X**
-Where this object is on the screen, in pixels
+Where this node is on the screen's X-axis, in pixels.

 **Screen Position Y**
-Where this object is on the screen, in pixels
+Where this node is on the screen's Y-axis, in pixels.

 **Width**
-Current width of this object
+Current width of this node.

 **Height**
-Current height of this object
+Current height of this node.

+### Mounted

+**Did Mount**
+Signal sent when this node has been mounted, i.e. has become part of the visual tree and is visible.

+**Will Unmount**
+Signal sent when this node is about to be removed from the visual tree and become hidden.

 ### Value